The healthy ear

 The ear canal is a tubular extension of the skin with some extra features.
-Skin cells mature and shed off approximately every three weeks.
-As this process is harder in a tube, the ear has a self-cleaning mechanism.
-Skin cells travel outwards and carry ear wax, micro-organisms that normally live on the skin surface and any foreign material that needs to be removed, towards the ear opening like a conveyor belt.
+Skin cells mature and slough off approximately every three weeks.
+As this process is harder in a tube, the ear has a self-cleaning mechanism that involves the production of ear wax (otherwise known as cerumen).
+Skin cells travel outwards and carry wax, microorganisms that normally reside on the skin surface and any foreign material that needs to be removed, towards the ear opening like a conveyor belt.
 This allows the dog to clean its own ears.

 Self cleaning is important - if the ear drum area is covered in wax and skin cells then it is impossible for the dog to hear, one of the senses they rely heavily on.